Politics

 Minnesota Senate

-The DFL gained control of the Minnesota Senate in the 2022 election, winning the minimum 34 seats necessary to hold a majority in the 67-seat body — including winning two of those seats by less than 350 votes.
-In June, Sen. Kelly Morrison (DFL, district 50) resigned in order to campaign for U.S. Congress, leaving the body split with 33 seats for each of the major parties.
+In the 2022 election the DFL gained control of the Senate, winning the minimum 34 seats necessary to hold a majority in the 67-seat body — including winning two of those seats by less than 350 votes.
+Heading into the election control of the Senate was unclear: Sen. Kelly Morrison (DFL, district 50) had resigned in order to campaign for U.S. Congress, leaving the body split with 33 seats for each of the major parties.